 Physical real estate is my second favorite asset class to build wealth.
 Online real estate is my first.
 Unfortunately, owning physical real estate can be a royal pain due to never-ending maintenance issues.
-You can buy new construction and I guarantee you there will be problems that need addressing within several years.
+Let’s look at some warning signs before buying a house.

 With the coronavirus pandemic raging on and a very dismal economic outlook when record-high unemployment, buyers need to be more careful than ever.
-There are opportunities to be had, despite the big decline in inventory.
-You just have to patiently search.
+There are opportunities to be had, especially since mortgage rates are at record lows.
+However, you must patiently search because inventory is also down.

 Below is what the house looks like a year later.
 What went from fixing up some siding ended up being a complete demolition of the entire structure!
 Why?
 Because very often when you start rehabbing a property, the deeper you dig, the more problems arise.
 Once you’re in there, you figure you might as well replace more and more stuff until you might decide to demolish the entire structure.